 Accepting PKM, as a flowing series of half-baked ideas, can encourage innovation and reduce the feeling that our exposed knowledge has to be ‘executive presentation perfect’.
 Workplaces that enable the constant narration of work and learning in a trusted space can expose more implicit knowledge.
 Organizations can foster innovation by accepting that collective understanding is in a state of perpetual Beta.
 A culture of innovation can be created by changing daily behaviours, which the practice of PKM can do.

 Today, PKM is being used in a variety of fields, as organizations transition to the network era.
 It is being used in national healthcare, corporations, mental health, undergraduate and graduate studies.
 Perhaps the best impetus for PKM was developing an online workshop with exercises spread over time, as one-day on-site workshops provided too much information for many participants.
 The PKM in 40 Days format was inspired by my friends at Link2Learn in the Netherlands.
-Public workshops are offered regularly, as well as custom programs, such as for United Cities & Local Governments and SSAT.
+It has since evolved to a 60 day format.
+Public workshops are offered regularly, as well as custom programs, as have been conducted for United Cities & Local Governments and SSAT.